 Master Test Sieves

-To ensure accuracy of your testing over time it is a good idea to have two sets of sieves.
+To ensure you continue to yield accurate results over time, it is a good idea to have two sets of sieves.
 One set is the master set and the other is the working set.

 Master sieves are not to be used on a daily basis.
 They are to be used to make sure your working sieves are still in spec.
-It is basically an insurance policy that allows you to check the condition of your working sieves in house to be sure they are performing like they should be.
+It is essentially an insurance policy that allows you to check the condition of your working sieves in-house and ensure they are performing as they should.

 These need to be maintained and checked over to ensure no damage or blocking has occurred.

 So, how long do the working sieves last?
 This is a tough question.
-With a more abrasive material like shot, grit or sand, you will want to check your sieves weekly (if not more).
-Something a little less abrasive like powders, plastic or coffee , for example, you could check this monthly.
+When working with a more abrasive material, such as shot, grit, or sand, you will want to check your sieves weekly.
+If you're working less abrasive material like powders, plastic, or coffee, for example, sieves can be checked monthly.

 To Sum It All Up

 Whether you are using test sieves already at your company or you just wanted to learn more about them, we hope this article gives you a better understanding of how to properly carry out a test sieve analysis.

 If you have any other questions about test sieves or anything else particle analysis related, don’t hesitate to contact our team.